ClintFMullins/do-you-stream-tho/README.md

-# Do you stream tho
+# Do You Stream Tho

 Scrapes the current site you are on and tells you if there are twitch streamer links on the page.
 Shows you live data when you click it